biocatiit/website/content/pages/users_aps_u_saxs.rst

 Users are also encouraged to directly apply to different SAXS beamlines for time if their experiments can't be accommodated in our focused slots these other facilities.
-BioCAT staff are happy to assist with here as we can, such as with experiment planning and data analysis.
+BioCAT staff are happy to assist with these experiments as we can, such as with experiment planning and data analysis.

 General notes
 ^^^^^^^^^^^^^^^^^^^